zyqm123/EnhanceGAN/readme.md

-This repository contains the data and code for the EnhanceGAN algorithm".
+This repository contains the data and code for the EnhanceGAN algorithm.

 Install
 Install dependencies with: